emacs-eaf/eaf-markdown-previewer/README.md

 (require 'eaf-markdown-previewer)
 ```

-### Invoking/Using
+### Using

-To use this previewer, which will open a preview of an markdown file as HTML, run:

-`M-x eaf-open`

-Then select the markdown file you want to preview.
-This information is also available on the [EAF Repo Readme](https://github.com/emacs-eaf/emacs-application-framework#launch-eaf-applications)
+`M-x eaf-open` , select the markdown file you want to preview, preview will update when markdown file save.

+If you want preview update in real-time when you changed markdown buffer, you need install my another plugin [auto-save](https://github.com/manateelazycat/auto-save)

 ### Dependency List